kwilkes314/Homework/README.md

 ## About Me

 My name is Kendall Wilkes.
 I am 27 years old and  I have a 3 year old son.
-Some of my hobbies includE swimming, reading, writing and playing video games.
+Some of my hobbies include swimming, reading, writing and playing video games.
 Ive been interested in technology since a child, that along side music and my child are some of my greatest loves in life.
 My goals for this 12 week bootcamp are

 1. Break into tech